Pilot source entry - manual review required Feline Ophthalmology Manual review

 Uveitis

-Manage ocular inflammation while searching for systemic drivers suggested by the history, exam, and fundic findings
+Manage ocular inflammation and pain only after corneal/pressure safety checks while searching for systemic drivers suggested by the history, exam, and fundic findings

 Cataract